 Solid surface materials are easy to care for.
 Soapy water, ammonia based cleaners (not window cleaners as they can leave a waxy build up that may dull the surface) or commercially available solid surface cleaners will remove most dirt and residue from all types of finishes.
 A damp cloth followed by a dry towel will remove watermarks.
 Disinfect the surface periodically with diluted household bleach (one part water to one part bleach).

 For additional information on the removal of difficult stains or surface damage repair, refer to the countertop manufacturer's user guide.

 Flooring

-Always test a cleaning agent in an inconspicuous area for colorfastness.
+Always test cleaning agents for colorfastness in a hidden or inconspicuous area.

 Carpet